react-native-community/discussions-and-proposals/proposals/0929-legacy-architecture-removal.md

     * In order to simplify the adoption, we won’t be removing the Interop Layer at all (see paragraph below - ‘The future of the Interop Layer’)
     * Also, in order to simplify the migration, we won’t be removing any public classes from Legacy Architecture at this point.
 This is to support libraries and modules that might still reference Legacy
 * **2025-12-x: Expo SDK 55**
-    * We expect Expo SDK 55 to ship with this version of React Native.
+    * We expect Expo SDK 55 to ship React Native 0.83.
 This is going to be the first version of Expo where users can’t opt out from the New Architecture.
 * **2026-02-x: [React Native 0.84]** Legacy Architecture public classes will start to be removed
     * From 0.84, we will start removing classes and APIs from the Legacy Architecture.
 See below for the list of APIs we intend to remove.